tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 keywords: [python, unittest, linked list, refactor]
 ---

-Where I left the Music CD List at the end of [part 2](/posts/music-cd-list-part2) was as a simple application (which it remains) that allows you to maintain a list of CDs and save it in CSV format.
-What started as a poorly contrived example to work on building a Linked List "Pythonically" has grown to provide a thread-safe `ListStore` based upon Python's `MutableSequence` abstraction, which I use to store the list of CDs.
+At the end of [part 2](/posts/music-cd-list-part2) the Music CD List was left off as a simple application that allows you to maintain a list of CDs and save it in CSV format.
+It started as an example program making use of a hand-coded Linked List to demonstrate refactoring to the Pythonic, and it has grown to a web application with a thread safe 'ListStore.'

 At this point it's slightly ridiculous, and I made it more so between posts by adding in server-side pagination and sorting.
 It's gotten to